Chevrolet Engine Error Codes Explained (GM OBD-II Fault Codes)

 - Last two digits — the specific fault.

-Camshaft timing & position codes (P0011, P0012, P0014, P0015) {#p0011-p0012-p0014-p0015-camshaft-timing}
+Camshaft timing & VVT codes (P0011, P0012, P0014, P0015) {#p0011-p0012-p0014-p0015-camshaft-timing}

 P0011 — “A” Camshaft Position, Timing Over-Advanced or System Performance (Bank 1).
-The ECM has commanded a camshaft position but the intake cam is more advanced than it should be.
+The ECM commanded a camshaft position but the intake cam is more advanced than it should be.
 Common causes: a stuck or faulty VVT (oil control) solenoid, low or dirty engine oil, a clogged oil passage, or a worn timing chain.
 Because dirty oil is the number-one trigger, a fresh oil-and-filter service with the correct grade is the first thing to try.

 P0012 — “A” Camshaft Position, Timing Over-Retarded (Bank 1).
 The mirror image of P0011 — the intake cam is lagging the commanded position.
 Same suspects: VVT solenoid, oil level/pressure, and timing components.